tjcarney89/swift-optionals-readme-ios-0217/README.md

 Situations like an unknown pet situation come up a lot in programming, too.
 You've already learned that constants and variables are associated with a _value_.
 The problem is that sometimes you don't know what that value is, or if it even exists, when you declare a constant or variable.
 It's like the pet situation!
 You might make a new friend but not immediately know if they have a pet or not.

-Imagine you're righting a program to track a new acquaintance's pet situation.
+Imagine you're writing a program to track a new acquaintance's pet situation.
 You want to track your friend's pet's name in a variable called `petName`, but initially you don't even know if they _have_ a pet.
 What do you do?

 Swift deals with this sort of situation through the use of a type called an `Optional`.
 An `Optional` is a way of saying, "I have a piece of data I want to keep track of, but I don't know if it even _has_ a value yet."
 In Swift, you'd declare an `Optional` variable like this: